decred/dcrtime/api/v2/api.md

    `digests=[{hash},{...}]`

-    Digest is an array of digests (SHA256 hashes) to send to the server.
+    Digests is an array of digests (SHA256 hashes) to send to the server.

 	**Optional**